3 new internationally flavored restaurants to spice up Charleston dining options

 Through Tuesday and in a partnership with White Cloud bathroom tissue, customers can make donations by rounding up their total at the register or by dropping White Cloud product packs in store donation bins.

-Bi-Lo, part of Jacksonville-based Southeastern Grocers, offers nine locations throughout the Charleston region from Moncks Corner to Edisto Island.
+Bi-Lo, part of Jacksonville-based Southeastern Grocers, has nine locations throughout the Charleston region from Moncks Corner to Edisto Island.